More info on Curby

 May your scope and skies be clear at the same time.
 Hope to see you there.

-Earth Day at the Parklands.
+Earth Day celebration at The Parklands

 The LAS welcomes one and all at our Star Parties.
 If you have a scope and are having trouble figuring out how to use it, please feel free to bring it to our public Star Party.
 LAS members are always invited to setup their telescopes for our Public Star Parties at Curby.